Three Orders of Magnitude

 The questions start simple but get increasingly personal, forcing the players to reveal painful secrets from the past if they want to win the money.

-Then comes the final question: Which one of you killed me?
+Then comes the final question: Which one of you killed me, and how?

 As accusations fly and the family tears itself apart, Adie now faces a dilemma: does she believe Conrad knew his murderer?
 And if she does, how can she prove it?
 As the fractious family turn on her, Adie is running out of time and people she can trust.
 Can she find a way to force the murderer to confess?